kirandash/bg-movies/readme.md

 ## Step 19 : Replace textarea in shortcode with WordPress Content Editor

 ## Step 20 : Submit the data from form and Sanitizing HTML Input with sanitize_text_field, wp_kses_post

+## Step 21 : Making plugin extensible with Plugin API do_action